 Financial Institutions Are Positioned to Win Big

 From transactions to total balances to interest rates, banks and credit unions already have access to vast amounts of data.
 In fact, if data is the new gold, financial institutions are collectively sitting on a mine the size of Mount Everest.
 Every card swipe and new account is available for analysis.

 As we’ve seen from Netflix, the key to success in the analytics age will hinge completely on whether businesses can use data to provide better service — not whether they can use the data to take advantage of their users.

 Analysts from across the globe have noted as much.
-Accenture writes in their 2015 North American Consumer Digital Banking Study, “Banks are at a tipping point.
-Their historically stable customer base could erode steadily if banks cannot deliver the service proposition that customers demand.”
+Accenture says banks are at a tipping point, that “their historically stable customer base could erode steadily if banks cannot deliver the service proposition that customers demand.”
 Infosys adds in their Banking on Satisfaction in a Digital World report, “With the increasing commoditization of banking services, banks today need to look beyond their traditional goals – like driving customer satisfaction, customer revenue, and customer retention.
 Instead, they must focus their energy on winning customer advocacy.”
 In short, analytics can be pivotal to success in banking, but only if the solution leads to better end user advocacy.

 Of course, focusing on advocacy doesn’t mean that you will miss out on profitable growth.
 Quite the contrary.

 Think of it this way: Last year there were approximately 40 billion debit card transactions at an average swipe fee of 31 cents each, equaling $12.4 billion in total.
 If financial institutions can grow their share of this pie by winning more account holders through advocacy, they stand to reap tremendous profits.